nimh-dsst/dataSci_job_ad_2024/README.md

 ### EXPERIENCED

-You should have experience coding in modern languages currently used in data-intensive, scientific computing such as Python or R. Alternatively, you may be more proficient in front-end development and visualization with Javascript.
-Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Singularity](https://singularity.lbl.gov) and batch processing systems such as [SLURM](http://slurm.schedmd.com/) is a plus.
+You should have experience coding in modern languages currently used in data-intensive, scientific computing such as Python or R.  Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Singularity](https://singularity.lbl.gov) and batch processing systems such as [SLURM](http://slurm.schedmd.com/) is a plus.
+So is experience with front-end development and visualization with Javascript.
 Please provide some concrete examples of your code, ideally checked into an online repository like Github or BitBucket.

 ### DRIVEN